cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 ```

 Quite a human error to make.
 The representations are all correct, it simply
 made a mistake adding up the numbers!
-Cute for a machine, eh?
+Cute for a machine, right?

 Anyway, since our equations only have two variables (the two numbers), we can
 nicely plot the equation space in a 2D pane.
 So I went ahead and created a